effepivi/ICE4131-HPC/LAB4/README.md

 ```bash
 $ sbatch  --account=scw1563 -c N submit.sh
 ```
-**Note: replace N above with a number between 1 and 40.**
+**Note: replace `N` above with a number between 1 and 40.**
+If `N` is high, your job may be waiting for resources.
+For testing purposes, try with `N < 10`.

 5. Wait for the job to complete.
 Use `squeue -u $USER`.

-6. When the job is terminated, two new files should be there:
+6. When the job is terminated, five new files should be there:
+    - `log_image-openmp.txt`,
+    - `log_image-pthread.txt`,
+    - `flip_image-openmp.txt`,
-    - `output_image.txt` and
+    - `flip_image-pthread.txt` and
     - `slurm-%j.out`, with %j the job number.

 7. Use `more slurm-%j.out` to see the content of the file.

-8. To see the new image, download output file from `hawklogin.cf.ac.uk` to your PC using WinSCP.
+8. To see the new images, download them from `hawklogin.cf.ac.uk` to your PC using WinSCP.

 9. Use ImageJ to visualise the image (Import->Text Image)